 Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

-Unfortunately, I have been on both sides of betrayal and have suffered from the pain associated with broken trust.
+Unfortunately, I have been on both sides of betrayal and suffered from the pain associated with broken trust.

 After a betrayal, on the surface, it may appear you are fine but you can carry deep sorrow in your heart for a long time.